hellmarbecker/blog/_posts/2021-12-31-apache-druid-in-adtech-computing-ecpm-values-for-rolled-up-data.markdown

 ```
 Quite straightforward so far: we are going to have `date` and `ad_network_id` as dimensions, and the rest are going to be metrics somehow.

 In a real life scenario we don't have three, but several thousand of lines per combination of `date` and `ad_network_id`, so we would very much like to activate rollup.
 But how?
 The standard aggregations (`count`, `sum`, `min`, `max`) don't really help us here.
 There are some other aggregators, notably `avg`, that look like we would use them here but they are not allowed during ingestion.
-And for good reasons: If you compute an average during a rollup ingestion, and then takt the average of _that_ in a `group by` query, you are most certainly doing the Wrong Thing.
+And for good reasons: If you compute an average during a rollup ingestion, and then take the average of _that_ in a `group by` query, you are most certainly doing the Wrong Thing.

 ## Transforms to the Rescue!